want to install my Operating System (OS) fresh . (100% HP centric)

 If say it saw a DELL BIOS , the setup aborts.

-MS knows exactly what code you attempt to activate and what it was sold as (OEM or Retail, Schools, or VLK, etc)
+MS knows exactly what code you attempt to activate and what it was sold as new (OEM or Retail, Schools, or VLK, etc) (VLK means Volume License kits or a license or many school PC's for example)

 This is a real Retail disk, sold in the real MS retail box. (last seen in 2009)